petrpajdla/stat4arch/index.md

 an existing published data.

 ### Get the data
+Although the first step in most of the analysis would be creating the research question(s), we assume our questions and goals are already set and skip to the step where we get the data suitable to answer our questions...

 #### (A) Working with your own dataset
 - You can choose to use your own data.
 This is especially useful if you are working on your BA/MA/PhD thesis, an article or so and want to analyze the